greg-js/arch-wiki-md-repo/wiki/_content/english/Razer.md

 There are currently two Python scripts available to enable macro keys under Linux:

 *   [blackwidowcontrol](https://aur.archlinux.org/packages/blackwidowcontrol/)
-    *   works with regular BlackWidow and might work with BlackWidow Ultimate / 2013
+    *   works with regular BlackWidow and BlackWidow 2013\.
+Might work with BlackWidow Ultimate / 2013
     *   uses Python 3
     *   does not bundle any scripts to create macros (use hot key configuration tool from your desktop environment)
     *   allows to control the status of the LED